Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScanStatus.md

 ....
 ```

-This output first displays details about the current scan status as well as a list of nodes in the cluster, and then details for each node, in a table.
+This output first displays details about the current scan status and a list of nodes in the cluster, and then details for each node, in a table.

-Further drilldown using the node integer shows a long list of details about the scan on the selected node, such as the number of scanned, classified, and labeled files, as well as the number of bytes scanned.
+Further drilldown using the node integer shows a long list of details about the scan on the selected node, such as the number of scanned, classified, and labeled files, and the number of bytes scanned.

 When using the **NodesInfo** variable to drill down to node details, node integers start with **0**.